Frequently Asked Questions

 7. What are Top-up degree programmes?

 Top-up degree programmes are designed for Associate Degree / Higher Diploma holders.
 Normal duration of our top-up degree programmes is usually 2 years.
 You may read the details here.
-Associate Degree / Higher Diploma final year students looking for articulation opportunities could also apply for admission to these programmes.
+Associate Degree / Higher Diploma final year students or graduates looking for articulation opportunities could also apply for admission to these programmes.

 8. Can I apply for re-admission if I have withdrawn from a programme of study at PolyU in the previous academic year?